-- Appliances (washer, dryer, stove, dishwasher, vacuum cleaner, etc.);
+- Appliances (washer, dryer, stove, dishwasher, vacuum cleaner, etc.),

-- Daily hygiene products (deodorant, lotions, soap, toothbrush, toothpaste, feminine products, Band-Aids, Q-tips, etc.);
+- Daily hygiene products (deodorant, lotions, soap, toothbrush, toothpaste, feminine products, Band-Aids, Q-tips, etc.),

-- Rent subsidy;
+- Rent subsidy,

-- Food, bed covers, pillows, sheets etc.:
+- Food, bed covers, pillows, sheets etc.,

-- Swimming pools, hot tubs etc.;
+- Swimming pools, hot tubs etc.,

-- Eye exams;
+- Eye exams,

-- Athletic and tennis shoes;
+- Athletic and tennis shoes,

-- Automobiles:
+- Automobiles,

-- Van lifts for vehicles that do not belong to the recipient or his/her family;
+- Van lifts for vehicles that do not belong to the recipient or his/her family,

-- Adaptive toys or recreation equipment (swing set, etc.); - Personal computers and software; - Exercise equipment; - Taxi fares, intra and interstate transportation services, and bus passes; - Pagers, including monthly service; - Telephones, including mobile telephones and monthly service; and - Home security systems, including monthly service.
+- Adaptive toys or recreation equipment (swing set, etc.), - Personal computers and software, • - Exercise equipment, - Taxi fares, intra and interstate transportation services, and bus passes, - Pagers, including monthly service, - Telephones, including mobile telephones and monthly service, and - Home security systems, including monthly service.

-Excluded are those durable and non-durable items that are available under the Medicaid state plan.
-Support coordinators shall pursue and document all alternate funding sources that are available to the recipient before submitting a request for approval to purchase or lease specialized medical equipment and supplies.
-To avoid delays in service provisions/implementation, the support coordinator should be familiar with the process for obtaining SMES or DME through the Medicaid state plan.
+Excluded are those durable and non-durable items that are available under the Medicaid State Plan.
+Support coordinators shall pursue and document all alternate funding sources that are available to the recipient before submitting a request for approval to purchase or lease equipment supplies.
+To avoid specialized medical and delays service in provisions/implementation, the support coordinator should be familiar with the process for obtaining SMES or DME through the Medicaid State Plan.

-There is a cap of \$1,000 per recipient for specialized medical equipment and supplies for a three-year period.
+There is a cap of \$1,000 per recipient for specialized medical equipment and supplies.
+Once a recipient reaches 90 percent or greater of the cap and the account has been dormant for three years, the recipient may access another \$1,000.